forbole/big-dipper/README.md

 ---
 ## Donations :pray:

 The Big Dipper is always fee and open.
 Anyone can use to monitor available Cosmos hub or zones, or port to your own chain built with Cosmos SDK.
-We welcome any supports to keep us working on this project.
+We welcome any supports to help us improve this project.

 ATOM: `cosmos1n67vdlaejpj3uzswr9qapeg76zlkusj5k875ma`\
 BTC: `1HrTuvS83VoUVA79wTifko69ziWTjEXzQS`\